-To solve the question of monitoring is need monitor the discrete states of the factory elements (e.g. equipment, work-stations and manufacturing-cells) and notify these states to interested elements (e.g. specially the Regency).
-In fact, to know these states it is fundamental to allow carry out the Regency and consequently the Command [BONGAERTS 1998] [SIMÃO et al 2002] as is argue after.
+To solve the question of monitoring it is needed to monitor the discrete states of the factory elements (e.g. equipment, work-stations and manufacturing-cells) and notify these states to interested elements (e.g. specially the Regency).
+In fact, to know these states it is fundamental to allow carry out the Regency and consequently the Command [5][24] as is argue after.

-More detailed examples of AMS elements are equipment (e.g. robot, lathe and auto-guided vehicle), hierarchical elements (e.g. station-works, manufacturing cells and plants) and process elements (e.g. parts, lot of parts and pallets).
+More detailed examples of AMS elements are equipment (e.g. robot, lathe and autoguided vehicle), hierarchical elements (e.g. station-works, manufacturing cells and plants) and process elements (e.g. parts, lot of parts and pallets).

 Each AMS element has attributes that specify its characteristics.
-As instance, the robot can have an attribute to specify its state of work (i.e. free or busy) or another to specify the state of operation (e.g. turned in, turned off or out of order).
+As an instance, the robot can have an attribute to specify its state of work (i.e. free or busy) or another to specify the state of operation (e.g. turned in, turned off or out of order).
 All these states must be monitored in the SC-AMS and the Regency keep track of it.